external-mirrors/mitra/docs/filter.md

 Target is a domain name or a wildcard pattern (e.g. `*.example.com`).

-Wildcard rules are applied first.
+Wildcard rules are applied last.
 For example, a ruleset for allowlist-based federation might look like this:

 ```
-reject *
 accept server1.example
 accept server2.example
+reject *
 ```

 ## Commands